 gets up to the microphone and says, “Yes, you are absolutely right because the moon

 made of old socks!”
 (Talk to them in the hallway afterwards.)

 Expect lively discussion.
 Be aware that, at least in my opinion, the best contributions

 Balisage will end up on our evaluation forms on both the “best of” lists and the

 “worst of” lists.
 When you look at the evaluation form, it asks you to list the

 talks you liked the best and the talks you liked the least.
-There are some talks that will end
+There are some talks that

 up only on the “best” list, and that’s nice; somebody gave a good talk.
 I